Scroll down

 Who should test for BRCA?

-If you have been diagnosed with breast or ovarian cancer, you should consider BRCA mutation testing.
+If you have been diagnosed with breast, ovarian, or prostate cancer, you should consider BRCA mutation testing.
 Testing positive for a BRCA mutation could mean that you may be eligible for certain targeted therapies such as a PARP inhibitor.

-In many countries, BRCA testing is routinely performed for patients newly diagnosed with breast and ovarian cancer as recommended by guidelines.
+In many countries, BRCA testing is routinely performed for patients newly diagnosed with breast, ovarian, and prostate cancer as recommended by guidelines.
 If your family has a history of cancer, speak to your doctor about getting a BRCA test.

 For ovarian cancer patients:

-International guidelines such as those from NCCN, SGO and ASCO recommend BRCA mutation testing for all epithelial non-mucinous ovarian cancer patients.8-11
+International guidelines such as those from NCCN, SGO and ASCO recommend BRCA mutation testing for all epithelial non-mucinous ovarian cancer patients.10-13

 For breast cancer patients:

-It is recommended to test for BRCA mutation based on the following risk factors:12
+It is recommended to test for BRCA mutation based on the following risk factors:14

 • Ovarian cancer (epithelial non-mucinous ovarian cancer)